Know Your Options

 Why Your Credit Counts

-In order to decide whether or not your loan application can be approved, your credit score will be considered in the approval.
+In order to decide whether or not your loan application can be approved, your credit score will be considered in the review for possible loan approval.

 What is Your Credit Score?

 Your credit score is the value of your credit worthiness.
 You may hear the term FICO® Score – the Fair Isaac Corporation - who’s scores range from 300 (high risk) to 850 (low risk).
 It is based on credit information gathered and stored by the three national credit bureaus: Equifax, Trans Union and Experian.
 These bureaus are provided with your payment history from all of your creditors.